sapna2504/sapna2504.github.io/index.md

 ## Research Interests

-My research interest lies broadly in the area of networks and systems.
-I work in the area of Internet measurement of next-generation protocol QUIC and design and development of optimized video streaming over a limited and high-speed network.
-Throughout my PhD work, I work on the open-source chromium-browser.
-The chromium modifications and the dataset collected are open-source.
+My research focuses broadly on networks and systems, with a particular emphasis on Internet measurement of the next-generation QUIC protocol and the design and development of optimized video streaming for both limited and high-speed networks.
+Throughout my PhD, I have worked extensively with the open-source Chromium browser, contributing modifications and collecting datasets that are made publicly available as open-source resources.

 ## News